 Online Bloodborne Pathogens Training: Body Art Professional

-Bloodborne Pathogens Safety Training is mandated by OSHA for any person who may be reasonably anticipated to have contact with blood and other potentially infectious materials as a result of performing their job duties.
+Bloodborne Pathogens tattoo training is mandated by OSHA for any person who may be reasonably anticipated to have contact with blood and other potentially infectious materials as a result of performing their job duties.
 This course contains additional bloodborne pathogens training content suitable for tattoo and piercing artists and others working in a body art workplace.

 Who is this course for?

-Our interactive Online Bloodborne Pathogens Training provides body art professionals with the knowledge and skills they need to reduce the risk of contracting or transmitting a bloodborne infection.
+Our interactive Online Bloodborne Pathogens Tattoo training course provides body art professionals with the knowledge and skills they need to reduce the risk of contracting or transmitting a bloodborne infection.

 Each module has several lessons.
 Lessons contains 100% interactive ‘micro-learning’ content broken down into bite-sized chunks.